simracingrig

 Real questions from Google, Reddit and YouTube comments.
 Answered directly.

-Is the Next Level Racing GTElite worth buying in 2026?
+How much does the Next Level Racing GTElite cost?

 +